- Is an overdraft the same as a loan?

 To get an overdraft you have to have a current account with the bank you are trying to get an overdraft from.
 Most banks will offer this service but the limit you are given may vary.
 Your bank will usually decide on your overdraft limit based on your credit history.

 If you want a larger overdraft limit, you may want to improve your credit score.
-Find out more about building up your credit score in our guide to building credit the right way, and Portify’s credit boost service here.
+Find out more about building up your credit score in our guide to building credit the right way, and Portify’s credit building app here.

 How do I get an overdraft?